logzio/logz-docs/_source/user-guide/accounts/drop-filters.md

 ##### Choose a log type

 If you choose a **Log type**,
-only logs of that type will be dropped.
+only logs of that type are dropped.

 To include all log types, leave **Log type** blank.